What is the role of a Court Evaluator in a NYC Article 81 Guardianship Hearing?

 - Ae there any additional persons who should be given notice and an opportunity to be heard?

-Rendering a Report with Recommendations, to the Court
+The Court Evaluator must Render a Report with Recommendations, to the Court

 The next step is for the Court Evaluator to prepare a report.
 The reports are typically due two days before the hearing.
 Typically the Court Evaluator should provide the report only to the Court, and, upon receiving Court approval, may disseminate the report to the rest of the parties.
 Often time the Court Evaluator will distribute the report to all parties in advance of the hearing.
 If the hearing is contested, however, then the Court Evaluator is more likely to simply provide the report to the Court for its eyes only.
 The report will typically recite the facts, state, with neutrality the observations and conversations had, provide the answers to the questions raised in MHL 81.09, and provide recommendations to the Court.
 The recommendations are typically who should be the guardian, whether any investigations need to be conducted, whether there should be any limitations on the

 After the report has been submitted, the parties will then appear at the return date of the Order to Show Cause for a hearing on the merits of the case.
 The Court Evaluator will be asked to testify and state his findings in the narrative.
 The Court Evaluator will typically take the witness stand, be sworn in, and state, under oath his findings and results of his investigation.
 The Petitioner, Cross-Petitioner, if any, and the AIP’s (or their counsel) can ask questions.
 Once the Court Evaluator testifies, the Court will usually take the Court Evaluator’s report in as evidence.
 If the Court determines that the Court Evaluator’s report or testimony is not sufficiently credible, then pursuant to Mental Hygiene Law 81.12(b), the Court may order that the parties who gave information to the Court Evaluator, themselves, come to Court and testify.

 The Court Evaluator is entitled to a fee for their services.
 The fee is based upon the number of hours worked on this particular guardianship.
 Typically the fee is paid out of the Guardianship estate.
 WHen the guardianship estate does not have any money, the Court may ask that the Petitioner bear the costs of the proceeding.
 When the guardianship is brought by the Department of Social Services, the City will typically pay the Court Evaluator a flat fee of $750.
 If the Court Evaluator indicates that he has performed extraordinary work, then the Court Evaluator can request from the City that he be paid up to $1,500.
 This should be negotiated with City in advance.
 When the Petitioner is a Hospital or Nursing home, often times they will pay the fee of the Court Evaluator.

-We have served as Court Evaluator, cross-examined Court Evaluators, and have dealt with many Court Evaluators.
+The attorneys are RKLaw have served as Court Evaluator, cross-examined Court Evaluators, and have dealt with many Court Evaluators.
 We also have extensive experience with Guardianship proceedings (both contested and uncontested).
 Please feel free to contact us for your legal needs.

 We can help you with your pending Guardianship proceeding.